Plants in Middle-earth: Characterisation

 Tolkien mentions plant products, too, when he wishes to characterise a people.
 In the Prologue to The Lord of the Rings, he explains that "pipe-weed", tobacco, is derived from "a strain of the herb Nicotiana", and that the Hobbits of the Shire love to smoke it, unlike the other peoples of Middle-earth.
 He goes into some detail on this, naming the varieties Longbottom Leaf, Old Toby, and Southern Star, grown in the Shire, and Southlinch from Bree.
 This has a personal ring, as Tolkien loved to smoke a pipe, and indeed described himself as a Hobbit: "I am in fact a Hobbit (in all but size).
 I like gardens, trees, and unmechanized farmlands; I smoke a pipe, ...
 I am fond of mushrooms (out of a field)".

 Obsessive interest

-The scholar Patrick Currystates that "Tolkien obviously had a particular affection for flora", especially trees, noting that the birch was his "personal 'totem'".
+The scholar Patrick Curry states that "Tolkien obviously had a particular affection for flora", noting that the birch was his "personal 'totem'".
 Tom Shippey writes that Tolkien's many mentions of plants reveal a deep and continuous interest: